ALL » Managing Influenzas In The Hospital Setting: Free Guide Everything You Need To Know

 Mail

-Challenges Facing Healthcare Providers and Medical Waste Disposal Companies During Flu Season in the hospital setting
+Challenges Facing Healthcare Providers and Medical Waste Disposal Companies During Flu Season in the Hospital Setting

-The flu season presents numerous challenges for healthcare providers and medical waste disposal companies, particularly concerning the substantial increase in medical waste generated during this time.
 One of the primary concerns is the increase in discarded sharps, including needles, syringes, and vaccine vials.
 This increase not only elevates the volume of waste but also heightens the risk of needlestick injuries among healthcare workers, especially when established protocols for safe disposal and management of waste containers are not strictly followed.

 To address this pressing issue, hospitals and healthcare facilities must prioritize maintaining an adequate supply of safety-compliant disposal containers, ensuring they are conveniently located throughout their facilities.
 Additionally, it is essential to implement more frequent waste collection schedules, with strategic routing and timing, to ensure adherence to local and federal regulations regarding medical waste management.